 Using your data dashboard to tell a visual story on key logistical aspects of the business, you will ensure that everyone understands what is happening and why.
 In doing so, you will boost productivity and engagement while providing your staff with 24/7 access to the informational tools (across a multitude of devices) they need to communicate as well as perform better.
 When that happens, the organization will thrive.

 How To Create COO Dashboards & Reports?

-With so many complexities within the management of operational activities, professional and modern COO reporting tools and software are a must-have.
-Whether it's tracking warehouse operations or optimizing the transportation process of a logistics company, for example, software that enables users to create an interactive logistics dashboard is critical for ongoing operational success.
+With so many complexities within the management of operations, professional and modern COO reporting tools, and software are a must-have.
+Whether it's tracking warehouse operations or optimizing the transportation process of a logistics company, for example, software that enables users to create an interactive logistics dashboard is critical for ongoing operations success.

 2. Choose the most valuable metrics for your industry

 Having a complete overview of the most important metrics is critical in companies that need strong operations but also for those that want to improve current mechanisms.
 Depending on the type of company, metrics can, of course, vary.
 The point is to think about each metric in detail and the story you want to convey.
 For example, the perfect order rate KPI in warehouse operations will make sense to monitor to be able to establish better supply chain efficiency.
 Browse our list of KPI examples for all industries and find the one that best matches your operations!

 3. Establish rapport with your audience